RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Save your project { .save }

-# Step 3: Make sure the three new lists are empty { .activity }
+# Step 3: Make Sure the Three New Lists are Empty { .activity }

 This step is to make sure that when you run the program you can be sure that the three lists (__otp__, __coded__, and __decoded__) are empty.